Employment & Benefits

 NON-EXEMPT STAFF.
 Non-exempt employees are eligible for dependent education benefits at Carleton College of one-half tuition plus one-half actual board charge if the employee is:

 - an employee hired on or after 7/1/90 and has been on the payroll for at least six consecutive years (completion of six consecutive years); and

 - the dependent is accepted as a full-time Carleton student.

 - to receive the benefit in an academic year, employee must meet eligibility requirements by September 1st of the same year.

 This benefit will be pro-rated for part-time employees.
 This benefit does not apply to summer program courses.
 Receipt of this educational credit would not preclude the possibility of additional student aid from the College if approved under the provisions of the appropriate financial need analysis.
 The benefit will not exceed four regular academic years per child and a maximum of twelve regular academic years per eligible member of the non-exempt staff.
 Any child may receive only one benefit under this policy even if both parents fall in the eligible category.

 FACULTY AND EXEMPT STAFF.
-Carleton College extends tuition benefits to faculty and exempt staff whose employment began on or after September 1, 1974.
-This benefit is limited to children of tenured faculty and exempt staff with six years of continuous employment at Carleton.
+Carleton College extends tuition benefits to tenured, tenure-track, PEAR, and continuing faculty members and exempt staff whose employment began on or after September 1, 1974.
+This benefit is limited to children of tenured, tenure-track, PEAR, and continuing faculty members and exempt staff with six years of continuous employment at Carleton.
 The following provisions also apply:

 - The benefit is limited to the legal children of eligible faculty and staff.